-Party Ben is a DJ, producer, curator and radio host now based in Seattle, Washington.
-He is best known for his mashups, remixes, radio shows and eclectic live sets.
+Party Ben is a DJ, producer, curator and radio host based in Los Angeles, best known for his mashups, remixes, radio shows and eclectic live sets.
 He stumbled upon viral remix and mashup hits starting in 2001 with a rework of Eminem's "Without Me," and a 2004 Green Day/Oasis combo called "Boulevard of Broken Songs" received airplay around the world.
 He was named a Top 10 "High Note" of the 2000s in Bay Area music by the San Francisco Chronicle, and two of his mashups (including a famous Snow Patrol/Police blend) were featured in the Razzie-nominated Adam Sandler comedy "Just Go With It."
 He's credited with helping jump-start the mashup phenomenon in the United States with his "Sixx Mixx" program which ran from from 2002-2006 on Bay Area alternative station LIVE 105 (now ALT 105).
 He has produced notable remix work as well, with a DJ Shadow remix called "perfect" by DJ Shadow himself, and a remix of Lyrics Born showing up in the movie "Sisters."
-His DJ career took him around the world, and he was a resident DJ at the Bootie mashup club.
-Since 2010 he has been a music curator for multiple streaming services, including Slacker Radio (now LiveXLive), Pandora, and Amazon Music.
+His DJ career took him around the world, and he was the original resident DJ at long-running mashup nightclub Bootie.
+Since 2011 he has been a music curator for streaming services, starting with Slacker Radio (now LiveXLive) from 2011-2015, Pandora through 2017, and current is the senior dance & electronic music programmer for Amazon Music.

-After moving to San Francisco in the '90s, Nebraksa native Ben Gill began a long career at Bay Area alternative stalwart LIVE 105 as a producer and program host, eventually attaining the position of Imaging Director.
+After moving to San Francisco in the '90s, Nebraksa native Ben Gill began a long career at Bay Area alternative stalwart LIVE 105 as a producer.
 One day he realized that the audio editing software he used to make silly station IDs could also be used to mess around with the music.
-It was also at LIVE 105 that Music Director Aaron Axelsen gave him his embarrassing moniker: as a co-host of LIVE 105's long-running electronic music program Subsonic, Ben would provide news on upcoming raves and events in his weekly "Party Report" which gave Aaron the idea to cheekily refer to him as "Party Ben."
+It was also at LIVE 105 that Music Director Aaron Axelsen gave him his embarrassing DJ moniker: as a co-host of LIVE 105's long-running electronic music program Subsonic, Ben would provide news on upcoming raves and events in a weekly "Party Report" which gave Aaron the idea to cheekily refer to him as "Party Ben."
 It's a terrible name, but it stuck.

-Party Ben's blends, bootlegs, audio collages and remixes were gaining nightclub attention and radio spins even before the word "mashup" was invented.
-In 1999, Party Ben reworked Fatboy Slim's own Rolling Stones-sampling rework "Rockafella Skank" into a local radio and club hit, and a sample-based 2002 remix of Eminem's "Without Me" was a Bay Area phenomenon.
-Party Ben had been a part of "Subsonic," the station's electronic music program, since the show's inception, but in 2002 Party Ben started his own show to feature his and others' mashups, remixes, goofy covers, newsworthy novelties and whatever else seemed interesting at the time.
-(Credit for the idea belongs to then program director, Sean Demery, who passed away in 2018.)
+Party Ben's various audio collages and reworks were gaining attention and radio spins even before the word "mashup" was invented.
+In 1999, a remake of Fatboy Slim's own Rolling Stones-sampling version of"Rockafella Skank" became a local radio and club hit, and a sample-based 2002 remix of Eminem's "Without Me" was a Bay Area phenomenon.
+In 2002, LIVE 105 program director Sean Demery suggested a drive time show to feature mashups, remixes, goofy covers, newsworthy novelties and whatever else seemed interesting at the time.
 This half-hour show, airing Fridays at 6pm, was first called The Six Mix but eventually gained two more X's, for no reason, to become The Sixx Mixx.
-Inspired primarily by Belgian duo 2manydjs and their "Radio Soulwax" compilations as well as the novelty of Doctor Demento and Weird Al, and with an SNL-like nod to current events, the Sixx Mixx was a genre-smashing, fast-paced and topical show, which gained a large drive-time radio audience.
-The Sixx Mixx also helped to jump-start the Bay Area bastard pop scene, providing local producers like DJ Earworm and international stars like Go Home Productions and Adam Freeland a prime-time audience of hundreds of thousands.
+Inspired primarily by Belgian duo 2manydjs and their "Radio Soulwax" compilations as well as the raucous novelty of Doctor Demento and Weird Al (and with an SNL-like nod to current events) the Sixx Mixx caused controversy and gained a large drive-time radio audience.
+The show also helped to jump-start the Bay Area bastard pop scene, providing local producers like DJ Earworm their first airplay, as well as a home for international stars like Go Home Productions and Adam Freeland to reach a drive time radio audience of hundreds of thousands.

-Around this time, Adrian and the Mysterious D approached Party Ben to guest at their new all-mashup club, and a long residency began, with Party Ben DJing through much of the club's first few years and participating in its international expansion.
+Also in 2003, Adriana and the Mysterious D approached Party Ben to guest at their new all-mashup club Bootie, and a long residency began as the club became a local favorite and expanded globally.

-It was Party Ben's own musical combos for which he has become most well known.
-His first "hit" came in October 2004 when a Green Day/Oasis/Travis/Eminem hybrid he called “Boulevard of Broken Songs" became an unexpected worldwide phenomenon after its debut on the Sixx Mixx.
-The mash-up eventually received airplay on hundreds of radio stations around the world, from Tokyo to Cape Town.
-Green Day's own Billie Joe Armstrong called the mash-up "cool" on MTV News, Rick Dees invited Party Ben on The Weekly Top 40, and the San Francisco Chronicle made Party Ben front-page news.
-In fact, the mashup was such a phenomenon that it was unofficially credited with helping extend Green Day's run on the top of US rock airplay charts.
+Eventually it was Party Ben's own musical combos for which he has become most well known.
+His first "hit" came in October 2004 when a Green Day/Oasis/Travis/Eminem hybrid called “Boulevard of Broken Songs" became an unexpected worldwide phenomenon after its debut on the Sixx Mixx.
+Green Day's own Billie Joe Armstrong called the mash-up "cool" on MTV News, Rick Dees invited Party Ben on The Weekly Top 40, and the San Francisco Chronicle made it a front-page story.

 In 2010, comedian Adam Sandler heard "Every Car You Chase" and tracked Party Ben down, hoping to feature it in his next movie.
 Eventually, both "Every Car" and "Tender Umbrella" appeared in the 2011 comedy "Just Go With It."
-Both mashups were licensed for the film, gaining rights from the artists and songwriters involved, making it the first time mashups had been officially used in a major motion picture.
-With access to the original instrumental and vocal tracks, the mashups were recreated in high quality for the film.
-A full album release of mashup featured in the movie (which also included DJ Zebra) was planned, but various issues prevented this from happening, so those new versions are not available commercially.
+Both mashups were licensed for the film, making it the first time mashups had been officially used in a major motion picture.
+A full album release of mashups featured in the movie (which also included productions from DJ Zebra) was planned but never completed, so the higher quality versions of the mashups featured in the film are unfortunately not available.